HF-Enjoyer/many-particle-ballet/README.md

 ACCEPT SHOOK?
 True
 ```
 - You can observe the changes in the positions of particles on the picture **before-after.png**.
-- The program **mc.py** gathers data about the average distance between particles and stores it along with the energy of every step.
+- The main script **mc.py** gathers data about the average distance between particles and stores it along with the energy of every step.
 They are then plotted on the graphs **part_distance.png** and **energy.png**.
 - Finally, if you want to look at the radial distribution function for your system, you can look it up on the graph **RDF.png**.
-The intial and the final state are both plotted there.
+The initial and the final state are both plotted there.

+### Other scripts

-- File **meltdown.py** is a shortened version of the main code that has been used to "melt" the system by incremental increase in temperature parameter.
-There occurs something resembling phase transition at $T=2.1$ for the `inverse` potential. `LJ` is yet to be studied.
+- Script **meltdown.py** is a shortened version of the main code that has been used to "melt" the system by incremental increase in temperature parameter.
+There occurs something resembling phase transition at $T=2.1$ for the `inverse` potential (UPD: may be not true). `LJ` shows more promising results with melting.
+- File **bunch_runner.py** is a script to run simulations with increases in temperature
+    TODO: take final configuration as a previous in the chain of simulations
+- File **critical_analysis.py** is yet-to-be-tested-and-maybe-removed analyzer of the critical phenomena in the system

 Feel free to play with any of the parameters!